Community-Based Experiential Learning/Field Placement Experience

-If so, we would like to give you a chance to share your experiences, network with potential future community partners, employers, professors and fellow-students online and in person on March 27, 8:30am–1:00pm.
-You might even go home that day with one of Carleton’s inaugural ‘community engagement’ awards valued at $500.
+If so, we would like to give you a chance to share your experiences, network with potential future community partners, employers, professors and fellow-students online and in person on February 27, 8:30am–1:00pm.
+You might even go home that day with one of Carleton’s Community Engagement Awards valued at $250 for undergraduates, and another $250 for graduates.
 Registration for the 5th Annual Carleton U Community Connections Event is now open!
 Lunch and refreshments will be provided at this free event.

 This year, we are inviting students to submit a 1 to 3-minute video regarding their community engagement projects (e.g., field placement or experiential learning experiences).
 Community engagement projects are broadly defined to include everything from course-based projects undertaken in cooperation with external organizations (e.g. NGOs, governments, and businesses) to extra-curricular activities (e.g. alternative spring break) that involve working with local or international partners.
 The common denominator is a partnership between Carleton students and community organizations for the public good.

 Your audience for this video is fellow students, faculty members, and community partners all considering taking a risk in collaborating in a project, and we want you to convince them to do so!

 After a quick introduction of the project and the community partner, we ask you to quickly convey the joys and tribulations of your experience: What things did you learn that no course could have taught you?; What are your fondest memories?; What is the value add to your project from your community-based partner?; What challenges did you face, and how were these overcome?
 What advice would you give to either a faculty member, community partner or student embarking on a similar venture?

 For examples of award-winning community projects featured in past community engagement events at Carleton, see the entries for 2019’s video contest here.